wjohn007/Berry-UdpBroker/README.md

 ## How to test

-  We need 2 controllers (Controller-A and Controller-B) with installed udp-Broker  and following setting
+  We need 2 controllers (Controller-A and Controller-B) with installed udp-Broker  and following setting.
+  “InfoEnable” makes the udpBroker more talkative.

 ```java
      udpBroker.infoEnable=true